p3o-wiki/p3o-wiki.github.io/src/routes/pages/equipment_rarities.md

 ord: 10000
 ---

 Chests can have different rarities.
-Better the rarity is, the better equipment it is.
+Better the rarity is, the better [equipment](./equipmenet.md) can be found.

 ## Chest Tiers